-1. Hydrothermal Copper sulphide is interpreted as having been remobilised from a primary magmatic copper-nickel-(cobalt) sulphide source.
+1. Hydrothermal copper sulphide is interpreted as having been remobilised from a primary magmatic copper-nickel-(cobalt) sulphide source.
 The drilling to date is showing this hydrothermal mineralisation to be more extensive than originally indicated.
-Intersections of copper sulphide mineralisation now extend over an area 1.8 km long by up to 1 km wide.
+Intersections of copper sulphide mineralisation now extend over an area 1.8km long by up to 1km wide.
 It is anticipated that this area will be significantly increased with further drilling.

 Within the hydrothermal zones at Tollu, Redstone is targeting a deposit with an average copper grade greater than 2%.
-Redstone expects to increase the size of the Tollu deposit with further drilling at the other subzones of the Central Zone, the Eastern Zone and the virtually unexplored Western Zone.
-The Plains Zone to the East of the Eastern Zone (see Figure 3) also requires exploration.
-This area is almost totally covered by regolith and includes several malachite and chalcopyrite occurrences (some of them coinciding with EM anomalies).
+Redstone expects to increase the size of the Tollu deposit with further drilling at the Central Zone (Subzone 1) and the Eastern Zone.
+Copper mineralisation detected in two drill holes associated with a large EM anomaly located in the Plains Zone (to the East of the Eastern Zone) will be investigated with more drilling.